Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 ## Creating classification guides

-Classification guides can be used to quickly classify content with a preset collection of security controls.
+Classification guides can be used to quickly {% include tooltip.html word="classify" text="classify" %} content with a preset collection of security controls.

 You can create an unlimited number of guides, and each one can contain one or more topics.
 Topics can then contain either subtopics or instructions.